stich86/ZTE-MC7010/fs.md

 | ***rootfs***      | Contains all Linux and ZTE executables, it can modified to add sshd/telnetd and other tools        |
 | ***zte_data***    | Contains EFS default configuration used after the device has been reset; web server pages; default AND custom parameters used by ZTE binaries, like admin password, IP, CPE mode and so on |

-These two volumes can be extracted using [ubireader](https://github.com/onekey-sec/ubi_reader), here is a little break down on how to extract and repack them:
+These two volumes can be extracted using [ubidump](https://github.com/nlitsme/ubidump) and [ubireader](https://github.com/onekey-sec/ubi_reader) tools, here is a little break down on how to extract and repack them:

 ⚠️ *Run all commands as **root** because there are some special files (like /dev directory) that need to be created* ⚠️

-- Install the *ubireader* tool (see the link above for a how-to guide)
+- Install the *ubireader* and *ubidump* tools (see the link above for a how-to guide)
-- Copy the **sdxprairie-sysfs.ubi** file into a directory, then run `ubireader_extract_files sdxprairie-sysfs.ubi`
+- Copy the **sdxprairie-sysfs.ubi** file into a directory, then run `ubidump --savedir . --preserve sdxprairie-sysfs.ubi`
-- This will create two folders, with path `ubifs-root/IMAGE_ID/{rootfs|ztedata}`
+- This will create two folders, with path `{rootfs|ztedata}`
 - Run `ubireader_display_info sdxprairie-sysfs.ubi | grep Sequence` again on **sdxprairie-sysfs.ubi** and take note of the big number after the string (called *ID_FROM_UBI_DISPLAY_INFO* from now on), this is to be used when ***UBI*** image is repacked.
 - All modifications are to be done inside the {rootfs|ztedata} folders (like changing password hash, adding scripts, adding tools and so on)
 - Re-create the two ***UBIFS*** with these commands: